bilguudeiblgd/bilguudeiblgd/README.md

 - 👋 Hi, I’m @bilguudeiblgd
-- 👀 I’m interested in programming, computer science and science in general.
+- 👀 I’m always curious to computer science.
+I've been trying to touch every aspect of computer science from algorithms to software engineering, from machine learning to embedded programming
-- 🌱 I’m currently learning javascript and fullstack
+- 🌱 I’m currently learning mobile development in javascript and game development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

+workblgd1@gmail.com

 <!---
 bilguudeiblgd/bilguudeiblgd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.